nagyDarius/mybank/README.md

 ## Usage

 After starting the app, please go to localhost:3001/api/api-ui to get all the information needed on how to use this service.
+The login for the api is admin, admin.
+You can change it in WebConfig.